0rax/BerryOS/README.md

 Due to its nature, it should also provide the same level of compatibility with 3rd party software and hardware as Raspberry Pi OS.

-### Similarities and differences to Raspberry Pi OS Lite
+### Similarities and differences with Raspberry Pi OS Lite

 The goal of the images provided by BerryOS is to provide a similar user experience to Raspberry Pi OS Lite while including as little pre-installed packages as possible and making unattended provisioning possible.